Language exposure for deaf children: Critical period

-Early Hearing Detection and Intervention (EHDI)
+Early hearing detection and intervention (EHDI)

-Efforts to ensure that children with hearing differences are identified early in infancy and before the end of the critical period for deaf and hard of hearing children include the HRSA-funded Early Hearing Detection and Intervention (EHDI).
-EDHI programs in the United States are divided into states and territories, and aim to screen, provide diagnoses, develop family support systems, and coordinate services for deaf and hard of hearing children to achieve language milestones.
-Data is collected from EHDI programs to assess the success of screening and intervention programs in the hopes of optimizing care for deaf and hard of hearing children.
+Currently, within the United States, newborn hearing screening practices are in place that inform parents of their newborn's hearing status within the first few weeks of the child's life.
+The HRSA-funded Early Hearing Detection and Intervention (EHDI) protocol adheres to a 1-3-6 rule: an infant should have their hearing screened by one month of age, diagnosed by three months, and enrolled in early intervention services by six months.
+Programs in the United States are divided into states and territories, and aim to screen, provide diagnoses, develop family support systems, and coordinate services for deaf and hard of hearing children to achieve language milestones.
+Data is collected from these programs to assess the success of screening and intervention programs in the hopes of optimizing care for deaf and hard of hearing children.